 Transfer Station-Recycling Center/Dump

 Transfer Station is located at 4952 Warner Road in Geneseo.
-Anyone who owns property in the towns of Groveland or Geneseo may utilize the center with the proper permit and coupons.
+Anyone who owns property in the towns of Groveland or Geneseo may utilize the center with the proper permit.

 Hours of Operation – Wednesdays from 4:30 -7:00 PM Saturdays 9:00 AM – 1:00 PM - Phone: 243-1544 for closings during holidays.